-(e) Property Tax Litigation
+(f) Property Tax Litigation

 By statute, LIPA makes PILOTs for real property it acquired from LILCO.
 Beginning in calendar year 2015, the LIPA Reform Act capped LIPA's PILOT payments to no more than 2% higher than the prior calendar year.
 Litigation with Suffolk County and its towns has resulted in a judgment against LIPA for alleged unpaid property taxes for the 2014/15 through 2020/21 tax years.
 That judgment is currently on appeal.
 LIPA has paid the PILOT amounts it is authorized to pay by law.
-In July 2023, Suffolk County filed an additional lawsuit against LIPA and certain Suffolk County towns seeking to have LIPA pay to the County alleged shortfalls in property tax payments for the 2021/2022 tax year.
+In July 2023, Suffolk County filed an additional lawsuit against LIPA and certain Suffolk County towns seeking to have LIPA pay to the County alleged shortfalls in property tax payments for the 2021/22 tax year.
+That lawsuit is currently stayed.